CEF Application Instructions

 - • Begin the application and remember to click on “save and continue” before leaving a page, or “save application” before logging out in order to save your work.
 The application can be completed during more than one session.

-- • To complete an unfinished application simply return to your bookmarked page, log in with your email and password, and click on link #3 “Complete an Application.”
+- • To complete an unfinished application simply return to your bookmarked page, log in with your email and password, and continue filling out remaining sections

-- • Submit the application when complete, using the submit button at the bottom of the application.
+- • Please note that recommendation letters and supplemental items must be received PRIOR to submitting the application.
+Submit the application when complete, using the submit button at the left-hand side of the application.
 If you have missed any required fields, you will receive an error message.
 Click on the item(s) listed within parentheses and you will be taken directly to the missed field.
 Once all required fields have been completed, click on the submit button.

-To upload your supplemental materials, click on “my account” and scroll down to “submit supplemental items.”
-Make sure to upload your supplemental materials as a single PDF file in the order listed below.
+To upload your supplemental materials, click on “supplemental items” on the left-hand side of the application, Make sure to upload your supplemental materials as a single PDF file in the order listed below.
 Label the PDF as follows: “LastNameFirstName_CEF_Supplemental” with no spaces.